 Putting on jammies is a game, my boy identifies his body parts and I cover them with kisses.
 I'd be happy to keep kissing him forever, but as soon as he's dressed, he rolls over and points to his books.
 He always chooses a pile of books but, after just one or two, he takes my hand and begins to slide out of the bed.
 “Just one more?"
 I plead, “no mama" he yawns as he pulls me toward his room.

 “Bed mama bed mama bed mama" he repeats as I lift him into the crib.
 He rolls around as I give him his kisses and he closes his eyes, play snoring and giggling as I sing our song and gently close the door behind me.

 And then bedtime is over.
-I wait outside his door in case he calls for me but he rarely does, some nights I peak back in barely a minute later and he’s already fast asleep.
+I wait outside his door in case he calls for me but he rarely does.
+Some nights I peek back in barely a minute later and he's already fast asleep.

 I know that usually it's the little ones that beg for 10 more minutes or one more book but, in my family, I'm the one who drags things out.

 Evening time is so sweet, everyone is full and happy and sleepy and I have such difficulty letting the time end.
 Some babies get cranky or irritable when they're tired, my son gets cuddly, silly and wild, he is playful and joyful and his little tummy and thick knees become irresistible as the sun goes down.